 | Lost at least 20% | 32.0% | 63.1% |

 That last row is the one people remember, and fairly so.
 A drug that gets about one-third of patients past 20% weight loss is already strong.
-A drug that gets roughly six in ten there is operating on a different level.
+One that gets roughly six in ten there is playing a different game.

-That still does not settle the choice by itself.
-Some patients do beautifully on semaglutide.
-Some never tolerate tirzepatide well enough to reach the dose range that makes the average look spectacular.
-The bigger number only matters if you can really live your way into it.
+That doesn't settle the choice, though.
+Some people do beautifully on semaglutide.
+Others never tolerate tirzepatide well enough to reach the dose range that makes the average look so impressive.
+The bigger number only counts if you can actually live your way up to it.

 What the first few months often feel like